ericd-1qbit/the_temple/project_management/End Of Project Summary.md

 The final part would be writing the recommendations.
 Recommendations can be anything from the proposed [improvements](https://www.projectpractical.com/10-business-process-improvement-best-practices/) to the maintenance schedule for the final product.
 In addition when writing the [lessons learned](https://www.projectpractical.com/12-steps-to-writing-an-effective-lessons-learned-report/), if there are some things on the lessons that affect the project directly, then such lessons should go with their recommendations for easy referencing.

-## How to create a project closure report

-Here is a list of steps to help you create a closure report for your next project:

 ### 1. Label the document